litterbox-sf-fall/apartment_rental_lab/README.md

 In true TDD fashion, your task is to make them all pass!

-Remember, you can target individual tests by calling test files directly, for example:
+You can target individual tests by calling test files directly, for example:

 	mocha test/rental_property/building_test.js